PeridexisErrant/DF-Walkthrough/chapters/chap02-workshops-digging.rst

 .. image:: images/dftutorial18.png
    :align: center

 * Chose a spot in front of the fortress.
-Somewhere round where mine is marked should do.
+Somewhere around where mine is marked should do.
 Once you’re ready to place your workshop hit :kbd:`Enter`.
 * The menu on the right will now change to a list of items you could